Mixed

 On rare occasions, a group of new male lions, usually young nomads, may take over an existing pride; during this kind of takeover, the intruders may try to kill the offspring of other males.
 Because the life expectancy for male lions is considerably less than that of females, their tenure within a pride is relatively short.

-READ: What is the goal of computational neuroscience?
+READ: What is the name of hybrid of donkey and horse?

 What is the social behavior of a lion?